opennetworkinglab/ODTN-emulator/README.md

 ## I. TAPI emulator
 The implemention of TAPI emulator is based on the [TAPI2.1 emulator instruction](https://docs.google.com/document/d/1YvtFbmir9jxbDp1hJHtYr9tPtDz6_tsxx9xkmG689Ik/edit).
 The link `http://localhost:11001/swagger.json` returns the available rest APIs.
+You can also type this address at [swagger petstore](https://petstore.swagger.io/) to see the formatted output.

 ## II.
 OpenConfig emulator